natecraddock/website/content/blog/a-more-consistent-language-zig.md

 ptr.* += 10;
 ```

-This is another example of a small change that adds to the great developer
+This is another example of a small change that adds to the consistent experience
-experience in Zig.
+in Zig.

-Once you know how the types work, that knowledge is immediately available.
-Casting int to slice, etc.

 ## Defining Types